 Amy received her BA at Sarah Lawrence College.
 She attended training programs at The Royal Academy of Dramatic Arts, Circle In The Square, Juilliard and Shakespeare LA, and Second City.

 Back in Minneapolis, Amy wrote, developed, produced and starred in the local TV series Loons, for the Minneapolis CBS affiliate; was a contributing member of The Playwright’s Center and The Women’s Theater Project; wrote, produced starred in the one-woman, critically acclaimed, Glenda, from the Heart, featured on PBS.
-Additionally, CVN’s "Over Night" show centered around the “Glenda” characters.
+Additionally, QVC's "Over Night" show centered around the “Glenda” characters.

 These characters led to her unique persona on stage.
 Appearances include: Upfront Citizens Brigade, The Improv, Punchline, Laff Stop, Igby's, NY Comedy Club, Under St. Marks, The Living Room, The PIT, Knitting Factory, The Ice House and the Comedy Store.

-She is developing Utsubyo, a multi-media theater project for exploring and understanding the realms of depression.
+Other projects in development: Utsubyo, a multi-media theater project for exploring and understanding the realms of depression.